ncatlab/nlab-content/pages/7/9/2/0/297/content.md

-### Quantum mechanics with interactions and Feynman diagram
+### Quantum mechanics with interactions and Feynman diagrams
  {#QMWithInteractionAndFeynmanDiagrams}

 We saw above that [[symmetric monoidal category]] theory naturally captures all the key aspects of basic [[quantum mechanics]].